miksu225/simple-banking-backend/README.md

 # simple-banking-backend
-Some simple backend function using express.js and mongoose
+Some simple backend functions using express.js and mongoose